JudeSafo/All_Language_Model/README.md

 ## Getting Started

-After installation you'll want to process and load data into the language model, then use that to serve the mode.
+After installation you'll want to process and load data into the language model, then use that to serve the model.

 ### Requirements
 - macosx/linux os (Debian preferred)